What does it mean “to pray to a Saint”?

 It is often asserted that the Catholic Church was founded by the Constantine, who was Emperor of the Roman Empire from AD 306-337.
 A couple of weeks ago, a lady named Monica made such an assertion and in earlier post I pointed out some of the problems with such a theory.

 However, today I would like to do something a little different… In this post I would like to set forth the positive historical case for the existence of the Catholic Faith in the generations prior to Constantine.
-I will show how twenty-one different Catholic doctrines were taught long before Constantine rose to power:
+I will show how twenty-two different Catholic doctrines were taught long before Constantine rose to power:

 1. The Church is Catholic